Dental Bridges Lexington, KY

 The Dental Bridge Procedure: What to Expect

-If you have never had a bridge before, knowing what to expect can help you feel more at ease.
+If you’ve never had a bridge before, knowing what to expect can help you feel more at ease.
 Here’s how Dr. Chambers approaches the process.

 Step 1: Your Comprehensive Exam

 Every good outcome starts with a thorough evaluation.
-Dr. Chambers will examine not just the gap, but your entire mouth.
+Dr. Chambers will examine the gap and your entire mouth.
 She will look at the health of your teeth, gums, jaw joints, and bite.
 This ensures that any treatment she recommends is built on a stable, healthy foundation.

 Step 2: Creating Your Custom Plan

 Once Dr. Chambers has all the information she needs, she will discuss your options with you.
-She will explain the pros and cons of each type of bridge and help you choose the path that fits your needs and budget.
+She will explain the pros and cons of each bridge type and help you choose the path that best fits your needs and budget.
 If you are using natural teeth as anchors, those teeth will be gently prepared for crowns.

 Step 3: Taking Impressions